viznuv/conjoint_analysis/README.md

-# Conjoint Analysis for BBQ Meal Preferences
+# Conjoint Analysis for Service Preferences

 This project applies **Conjoint Analysis** using **Ordinary Least Squares (OLS) Regression** to evaluate meal component preferences based on **average ratings** from a dataset of BBQ meal bundles.
 The model estimates the part-worth utilities of different meal components and predicts the best and worst combinations.